Aaron3963/UCSD_WebReg_Bot/README.md

 3. Run the bot.py file
 4. Prepare to authorize SSO login
 5. Leave the program running
-6. When the bot finds a vacancy for a class, it will enroll automatically
+6. When the bot finds a vacancy for a class, it will enroll automatically and an email notification will be send to your email.
 7. When all classes are enrolled, the program exists itself